-When no SST Operation element has been received by an SST STA from its associated AP, the STA shall not transmit in a channel of operation that is not a channel of operation of the BSS.
+When no SST Operation element has been received by an SST STA from its associated AP, the STA shall not transmit a frame with a BSSID that is equal to the BSSID of the BSS with which the STA is associated, in a channel of operation that is not a channel of operation of the BSS.

-If the frames that are transmitted by an S1G AP in response to an announcement of transmission activity within a Subchannel Selective Transmission element are sounding frames, the S1G AP shall use the same value for the TXPWER_LEVEL parameter of the TXVECTOR for each of the sounding frame transmissions associated with the Subchannel Selective Transmission element announcement.
-An S1G AP should transmit SST sounding frames at times and on channels indicated for downlink activity in SST elements that it transmits.
+If the frames that are transmitted by an S1G AP in response to an announcement of transmission activity within a SST element are sounding frames, the S1G AP shall use the same value for the TXPWER_LEVEL parameter of the TXVECTOR for each of the sounding frame transmissions associated with the SSTelement announcement.
+An S1G AP should transmit SST sounding frames at times and on SST channels indicated for downlink activity in SST elements that it transmits.

 The AP may signal the presence of a RAW for the purpose of SST sounding for a group of STAs using a unified sounding RAW as indicated within a transmitted RPS information element.
 Such a Sounding RAW may be scheduled for periodic or non-periodic operation.
-An additional RAW may be scheduled after the Sounding RAW for the transmission of S1G NDP frames (e.g., NDP PS-Poll) by SST STAs on their selected channel(s) for the purpose of communicating a selected subchannel to the AP.
+An additional RAW may be scheduled after the Sounding RAW for the transmission of S1G NDP MAC frames (e.g., NDP PS-Poll) by SST STAs on their selected channel(s) for the purpose of communicating a selected subchannel to the AP.
 The AP is not required to use a RAW for SST sounding.

-When the AP uses a RAW for SST sounding, the RAW Type is Sounding RAW and the RAW Type Options subfield is set to SST Sounding RAW in the RPS information element (See 8.4.2.170a (RPS element)) transmitted by the AP, the SST sounding sequence within the Sounding RAW comprises a series of PIFS-separated S1G NDP frames (e.g., NDP CTS frames), each transmitted on one of the channels among those indicated by the Channel Indication field of the RAW, starting with lowest frequency channel and continuing in sequence with the next higher frequency channel if more than one channel is indicated.
+When the AP uses a RAW for SST sounding, the RAW Type is Sounding RAW and the RAW Type Options subfield is set to SST Sounding RAW in the RPS information element (See 8.4.2.170a (RPS element)) transmitted by the AP, the SST sounding sequence within the Sounding RAW comprises a series of PIFS-separated S1G NDP MAC frames (e.g., NDP CTS frames), each transmitted on one of the channels among those indicated by the Channel Indication field of the RAW, starting with lowest frequency channel and continuing in sequence with the next higher frequency channel if more than one channel is indicated.
 The RPS element for the SST sounding RAW specifies a start time, channel(s) and RAW duration for each RAW assignment.
-The AP shall not transmit any S1G NDP frame on a channel within an SST sounding RAW before PIFS.
+The AP shall not transmit any S1G NDP MAC frame on a channel within an SST sounding RAW before PIFS.
 If the AP does not observe an idle medium condition within one slottime after switching to a channel, then the AP shall not transmit an NDP, but shall wait for the duration of an NDP before switching to the next channel.
 This allows listening SST STAs to predict the timing of the sounding transmission for each channel.
 An AP may schedule multiple SST sounding RAWs to increase the probability that a sounding frame is transmitted on each SST channel.
-The amount of time allocated in the Sounding RAW for the channel switch operations performed by the AP is implementation dependent, and is calculated at the non-AP STA by subtracting the value N * (PIFS + NDPTxTime) from the total RAW duration and dividing the result by N-1, where N is the number of channels to be sounded.
-Non-AP STAs are prohibited from transmitting during the RAW.but SST-capable devices may listen to the sounding sequence that is transmitted during the RAW.
+The amount of time allocated in the Sounding RAW for the channel switch operations performed by the AP is implementation dependent, and is calculated at the non-AP STA by subtracting the value N * (PIFS + NDPTxTime) from the total RAW duration and dividing the result by N-1, where N is the number of channels to be sounded..but SST-capable devices may listen to the sounding sequence that is transmitted during the RAW.